-What to Read, Watch, and Listen to, to Learn About Racism
+What to Read, Watch, & Listen to, to Learn About Racism

 Wondering what you can do to better understand this country's systemic racism?
 We've got you covered with a great list of books, videos and podcasts focused on understanding and addressing racism.
-Here is a list of free resources to begin with.
+Here is a list of free resources to help you get started.

 Reach out to your local library (website, email, phone) for their recommendations on what to read and how to gain access.
 Many libraries are expanding online resources and many can point you to ebook versions.
 Here are a few recommendations to get you started:

 - YA fiction by black authors and reading lists curated Seattle Library, Los Angeles Library, and Alachua County Florida Library